How can you tell the difference between asbestos and fiberglass insulation?

 Vermiculite insulation is a pebble-like, pour-in product and is usually gray-brown or silver-gold in color.

-READ ALSO: How much damage does diesel do to a petrol engine?
+READ ALSO: How much does it take to build a spaceship?

 How do you test for asbestos insulation?